rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 8: Identifying the Compression of Files**
 Bryce’s next step was to compress the files using `7z.exe` before transmitting them.
-We traced the command lines to identify the specific file paths that were compressed.
+I traced the command lines to identify the specific file paths that were compressed.

 ```kql
 DeviceProcessEvents